CSALabsAutomation/azure-synapse-pipelines-dataflows-labs/steps/01_data-ingestion-and-transformation-using-synapse-pipelines-and-dataflows/documentation.md

   ![ws](./assets/2_open_ws.jpg "open WS")

- **Synapse Administrator access is already provided and below two steps are only for the learning and knowledge purpose**
+ ### Note :Synapse Administrator access is already provided and below two steps are only for the learning and knowledge purpose**

 1. If you dont have the Synapse Administrator access then synapse workspace will promt **Failed to load** message.